 The decomposition model was calibrated at the global scale (using half of the data points for training and the other half for validation) by systematically varying the decomposition fractions $F{\rm f}$ and $F{\rm s}$ in steps of 0.05.
 Smaller steps produced hardly perceivable changes to the output.
-We selected the combination of decomposition fractions so that the HWSD-SOC stock classes across all pixels were predicted most often by the most probable reference SOC stock class.
-This resulted in maximum decomposition fractions $F{\rm f} = 0.75$ - corresponding to a decomposition rate $k = -\log_e(1 - F{\rm f}) = 1.4$ - and $F{\rm s} = 0.35$ (k = 0.4).
-Using these decomposition fractions and NPP0 (Haberl et al., 2007), the model correctly predicted 78% of all HWSD-C stock classes (Fig. S3.6 in Supplement 3).
+We selected the combination of decomposition fractions so that the HWSD- SOC stock classes across all pixels were predicted most often by the most probable reference SOC stock class.
+This resulted in maximum decomposition fractions $F{\rm f} = 0.75 - {\rm cor-}$ responding to a decomposition rate $k = -\log_e(1 - F{\rm f}) = 1.4$ - and $F{\rm s} = 0.35$ (k = 0.4).
+Using these decomposition fractions and NPP0 (Haberl et al., 2007), the model correctly predicted 78 % of all HWSD-C stock classes (Fig. S3.6 in Supplement 3).
 Further details are provided in Supplement 3.

-5 2.6 Presentation of results
+2.6 Presentation of results

 All variables in the model were associated with a frequency distribution that affected the certainty of changes in SOC stocks.
 This paper focuses on the certainty of changes in SOC stocks.
-Therefore, we report and discuss the probability-weighted means of their distributions.
+Therefore, we report and discuss the probabilityweighted means of their distributions.

-- 10 SOC stocks presented in this paper are averages across SOC stock classes (class borders: 0, 2, 5, 10, 15, 20, 30, 60, 80, 100 kg m-2) weighted by class probability.
+SOC stocks presented in this paper are averages across SOC stock classes (class borders: 0, 2, 5, 10, 15, 20, 30, 60, 80, $100 \text{ kg m}^{-2}$ ) weighted by class probability.
 Changes in SOC stocks are expressed as half the mean of the frequency distribution of the differences between the reference and target SOC stock distributions throughout this paper.
-Using the half puts the numerical value of changes more in line with the - 15 gradual change between reference and target conditions as projected by GCM-DGVM combinations.
+Using the half puts the numerical value of changes more in line with the gradual change between reference and target conditions as projected by GCM-DGVM combinations.
 We express the certainty of gains or losses as the certainty of the difference between reference and target SOC stock being > 0.
 We call changes associated with a certainty P > 0.67 "fairly certain" and changes with P > 0.75 "highly certain".
-50 % certainty in this context would imply that losses and gains are equally certain.
-These - 20 certainties are not expressions of statistical significance but represent the likelihood that a certain outcome (or distribution of outcomes) might be or become true given the assumptions and width of classes of the contributing variables.
-All reported SOC stocks from our simulations are standardized to the SOC stocks of the Harmonized World Soil Database, HWSD, as processed by Köchy et al. (2014) (Supplement 3, Fig. S3.3). - 25 For examination of specific land use changes we examined individual pixels (Table S5.1, Fig. S5.1 in Supplement 5) including those used by Jones et al. (2005) and Schaphoff et al. (2006).
+In this context, 50% certainty would imply that losses and gains are equally certain.
+These certainties are not expressions of statistical significance but represent the likelihood that a certain outcome (or distribution of outcomes) might be or become true given the assumptions and width of classes of the contributing variables.
+All reported SOC stocks from our simulations are standardized to the SOC stocks of the HWSD as processed by Köchy et al. (2015) (Supplement 3, Fig. S3.3).

+For examination of specific land use changes we examined individual pixels (Table S5.1, Fig. S5.1 in Supplement 5) including those used by Jones et al. (2005) and Schaphoff et al. (2006).